 Even though you’re only taking 4 steps (Changing the foot on the ground, changing the foot holding your weight), it takes 6 even counts to accomplish the 4 steps.
 I abbreviate this 6 count Taproot Dance to T-6.

 T-4, the T-6 Lite

 There’s an even simpler Taproot Dance, with a few examples that are fundamental dances for some cultures, the T-4.
 It’s simply the first 4 counts of the T-6.
 So it goes Step, Step, Step, _, or S,S,S,_.
 You’re just dropping the last S,_, of the T-6.
-I know of two cultures that have T-4‘s as important dances .
+I know of three cultures that have T-4‘s as important dances .
 In Romania the T-4 is called the Hora Mare.

 T-8 – the T-6 Plus